-On March 11, 2021, President Biden signed into law the American Rescue Plan Act of 2021.
+On March 11, 2021, President Biden signed into law the American Rescue Plan Act of 2021 ("ARPA").
 Included in this bill was \$350 billion in direct aid to state and local governments.
 Payments to local governments will be made in two tranches, the first half 60 days after enactment and the second half one year later.
-The funding is available through, and must be spent by, the end of calendar year 2026.
+The funding is available through, and must be spent by, September 30, 2026.